stats-tgeorge/STA257_talks/Readme.md

 ## Poster at USCOTS 2025

 [Poster](https://stats-tgeorge.github.io/STA257_talks/docs/Poster_USCOTS25.pdf) printed for USCOTS Conference on Friday, July 18th from 11:15 am – 12:30 pm CT.
+You may need to download the PDF.

 ## Talk at JSM 2025

+[Scrollytelling Talk](https://stats-tgeorge.github.io/STA257_talks/JSM_Scrollytelling_Talk) presented at JSM on Thursday, August 7th from 10:30 am – 12:20 pm CT.